 Token Substitution is a class of attacks in which a malicious user swaps various tokens, including swapping an Authorization Code for a legitimate user with another token that the attacker has.
 One means of accomplishing this is for the attacker to copy a token out one session and use it in an HTTP message for a different session, which is easy to do when the token is available to the browser; this is known as the "cut and paste" attack.

-The implicit flow of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+The Implicit Flow of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749] is not designed to mitigate this risk.
-In Section 10.16, it normatively requires that any use of the authorization process as a form of delegated End-User authentication to the Client MUST NOT use the implicit flow without employing additional security mechanisms that enable the Client to determine whether the Access Token was issued for its use.
+In Section 10.16, it normatively requires that any use of the authorization process as a form of delegated End-User authentication to the Client MUST NOT use the Implicit Flow without employing additional security mechanisms that enable the Client to determine whether the Access Token was issued for its use.

 In OpenID Connect, this is mitigated through mechanisms provided through the ID Token.
 The ID Token is a signed security token that provides Claims such as iss (issuer), sub (subject), aud (audience), azp (authorized party), at_hash (access token hash), and c_hash (code hash).
 Using the ID Token, the Client is capable of detecting the Token Substitution Attack.